sortedcord/vue-notes/Notes/Introduction/detailed-framework-comparison.md

 As mentioned earlier, I’ll not explain Angular’s syntax in-depth here - if you want to learn all about Angular, my [Angular - The Complete Guide course](https://acad.link/angular) is the right choice, there, you’ll learn it from the ground up.

-You can see, that Angular uses a TypeScript feature called “Decorators” (`@Component`) to attach extra data to normal classes (`UserListComponent`).
-You write code like this and Angular, behind the scenes, takes care about manipulating and “connecting” the real DOM.
+You can see, that Angular uses a #TypeScript feature called #Decorators (`@Component`) to attach extra data to normal classes (`UserListComponent`).
+You write code like this and Angular, behind the scenes, takes care about manipulating and “connecting” the real #DOM.

 So you, as a developer, never have to write any code that directly creates or removes elements to/ from the DOM.
 You instead create Angular components, with the syntax shown above, to let Angular do the heavy lifting.